highshukla/Gal_Sha/readme.md

                        and compute action of Galois on Sel_11(E/K) and output the polynomials h_theta.

-PS: We are developing this file further to optimize the run time of the main() in compute_Selmer_11.m
+Under the current implementation main() in compute_Selmer_11.m takes an elliptic curve with complex multiplication by an order O in which 11 splits and a cyclic quintic extension K of Q having only one prime above 11.